CPAN-Security/security.metacpan.org/README.md

 ## Contact us

 On CPAN, improving security is a volunteer-driven collaborative effort.
-If you care and would like to make a contribution, you can…
+If you care and would like to make a contribution or join, you are welcome to do so!

+* Reach us in our [Matrix channel](https://matrix.to/#/#cpansec-discussion:matrix.org), #cpansec-discussion on matrix.org
-* Join us in our [IRC channel](ircs://ssl.irc.perl.org:7062/#cpan-security), #cpan-security on irc.perl.org
+* Reach us in our [IRC channel](ircs://ssl.irc.perl.org:7062/#cpan-security), #cpan-security on irc.perl.org
 * Send a mail to &lt;cpan-security&#64;perl.org&gt;
 * Subscribe to [@cpan_security@perl.social](https://perl.social/profile/cpan_security) on the Fediverse